kcrary/istari/docs/tactics.md

     As above but replaces the conclusion.

+- `exfalso`

+  Replaces the current goal with `void`.
+Also unhides any hidden hypotheses.

 - `trustme`

   Discharges the current goal.
 Can only be used if unsafe mode has been activated by running `Unsafe.allow ();`.